 It turns out gut health also seems to have a significant effect on healthy aging and telomeres.5 This is because the gut is made up of far more than just cells, tissues, and genetic material.
 This region is also home to a vast community of billions of bacteria, known collectively as the microbiome.

 Despite bacteria’s unpleasant reputation, not all of these little guys are troublemakers.
 Ideally about 85% of your microbiome is comprised of friendly bacteria called probiotics.
-These beneficial microbes crowd out unwanted bacterial strains, and work with your cells and immune system to promote health and healthy aging in many areas that are also good for your telomeres.
+These beneficial microbes crowd out unwanted bacterial strains, and work with your cells and immune system to support health and healthy aging in many areas that are also good for your telomeres.
 Out of the vast variety of probiotic strains, those from the Bifidobacteria family are considered particularly beneficial as we get older.

-Microbial health can help you achieve:
+Microbial health can help you maintain:

 Simple Ways to Support Your Telomeres